-(i) Noise standards are to be applied to residential developments within 30 metres of the Transit Corridor Land;

-- (ii) Acoustical analysis is recommended for other non-residential uses where there may be sensitivity to noise (e.g., day care centres, offices with sensitive equipment etc.); - (iii) Other measures (e.g. provision of air conditioning, enhanced windows and building materials, etc.) may also be recommended by a qualified acoustical consultant; - (iv) Warning Clauses are mandatory for residential units within 30 metres of the Transit Corridor Land and may suitably address noise concerns for other nonresidential forms of development; - (v) Special considerations may apply at locations where trains are stored and/or operate at reduced speed/idle, as well as in areas with unique operating characteristics (e.g. use of snow blowers, specialized machinery, etc.). - (vi) Vibration standards are to be applied to developments within 30 metres of the Transit Corridor Land. - (vii) Isolation measures will be required where vibration levels exceed the established standards. - (b) Storm Water Management Study
+- (i) Noise standards are to be applied to residential developments within the Transit Corridor Lands and permit buffers; - (ii) Acoustical analysis is recommended for other non-residential uses where there may be sensitivity to noise (e.g., day care centres, offices with sensitive equipment etc.); - (iii) Other measures (e.g. provision of air conditioning, enhanced windows and building materials, etc.) may also be recommended by a qualified acoustical consultant; - (iv) Special considerations may apply at locations where trains are stored and/or operate at reduced speed/idle, as well as in areas with unique operating characteristics (e.g. use of snow blowers, specialized machinery, etc.). - (v) Vibration standards are to be applied to developments within the Transit Corridor Lands and permit buffers.

+(vi) Isolation measures will be required where vibration levels exceed the established standards.

+(b) Storm Water Management Study